chrisgrieser/shimmering-focus/README.md

 - Screen real estate is used much more efficiently to display more information at the same time.
 - Useful for smaller screens, split screens, bigger font sizes, or simply to see more information without having to scroll.
 - Images and PDFs are displayed at a smaller sized.
 (Size can be configured with the Style Settings Plugin,) Click and hold an image to enlarge it again, or use the [Max View Feature](#Max-View).
+- Obsidian 0.13+: in Source Mode, URLs on non-active lines are folded.
 - Option to trim filenames in the sidebar for even more compactness.

 <img width=60% alt="Screenshot 2021-10-23 17 06 22" src="https://user-images.githubusercontent.com/73286100/138561771-1067d041-eeb2-4dfe-8d79-f7fa754ca419.png">